kitlang/kitlang.github.io/examples.md

 }
 ~~~

-An enum may have an *underlying type*; variants of the enum which don't have inernal data will be values of the specified type:
+An enum may have an *underlying type*; variants of the enum which don't have internal data will be values of the specified type:

 ~~~kit
 enum Status: CString {